nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/content-model/documents.md

 ![]({{file name='doc_type_tabs_tab.png' space='nxdoc' page='how-to-define-a-document-type'}} ?w=650,border=true)

 Documents in DM are displayed with a series of tabs to display all the actions that can be done on documents.
 By default, a new document type will hold all the tabs.
 From this view in Studio, you can disable some of them, for the document type you are configuring.
 This is a binary activation/inactivation.
-If you want to refine the tabs display rules, you can&nbsp;[contribute XML extensions to the action service](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.actions.ActionService--actions), so as to override existing contributions (for advanced users).
+If you want to refine the tabs display rules, you can [contribute XML extensions to the action service](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.actions.ActionService--actions), so as to override existing contributions (for advanced users).

 ## {{> anchor 'tabs-content-views'}}Tabs - Content Views

 ![]({{file name='doc_type_content_view.png'}} ?w=650,border=true)

-Content view tabs are tabs that display a list of documents in a table, that is the result of an&nbsp;[NXQL]({{page space='nxdoc' page='nxql'}})&nbsp;query (a content view).
-You configure the content view with the&nbsp;[content view feature]({{page page='content-views'}})&nbsp;and just reference it here.
+Content view tabs are tabs that display a list of documents in a table, that is the result of an [NXQL]({{page space='nxdoc' page='nxql'}}) query (a content view).
+You configure the content view with the [content view feature]({{page page='content-views'}}) and just reference it here.

 *   **Main content**: you can choose which content view is used for the document you are configuring.
 This appears only for document types that are folderish.
-*   **Trash content**&nbsp;**:&nbsp;**you can choose which content view is used for the document that are displayed in the trash.
+*   **Trash content**: you can choose which content view is used for the document that are displayed in the trash.
 This appears only for document types that are folderish.
 *   **Additional tabs configuration**:

     *   **Label**: The name displayed for this new tab.
 Can be a translated key.
-    *   **Content views:**&nbsp;You can reference several content views that will be displayed one after the other.
+    *   **Content views**: You can reference several content views that will be displayed one after the other.
     *   **Order**: The place of the tab on the document .
 You can put numbers like 0, 5, 10, 40, 150, ...
     *   **Tab Activation**: (TODO: a specific page for this screen that appears in many places on Studio).